PacktPublishing/40-Algorithms-Every-Programmer-Should-Know/README.md

 * Page 37: The sentences "In the preceding code, the transformer is multiplication by two.
 So, we are using the map function to multiply each element in the list by two." must be read as "In the preceding code, the transformer is squaring the element.
 So, we are using the map function to square each element in the list."

+* Page 40: The sentence "Note that among the four types of Big O notation types presented, O(n2) has the worst performance and O(logn) has the best performance." must be read as "Note that among the four types of Big O notation types presented, O(n2) has the worst performance and O(1) has the best performance."

 * Page 43: The output of the code below:
   ```
   [1]: yellow = {'dandelions', 'fire hydrant', 'leaves'}